sajmoni/alchemy/README.md

 ## Includes

- - Parcel module bundler
+ - `parcel` - Super fast no-config module bundler :sparkles:

- - Pixi.js and l1 starter

- - Spritesheet pipeline

- - Itch.io circle.ci config

- - Eslint
+ - `pixi.js` - The best WebGL library for 2D graphics :tv:

+ - `level1` - Pixi and general game utils :wrench:

+ - `muncher` - Automatically create sprite sheets from the command line :cake:

+ - `circle.ci` config to automatically push builds to `itch.io` :red_circle:

- - Typescript compiler type checker
+ - `eslint` and `typescript` compiler type checker :policeman:

-## Instructions after copying
+ - `sentry` and `google analytics` - Log errors and usage :chart:

+ - `howler` - Preload sounds :sound:

+## How to use

+ - Click the green `Use this template` button on the top of the page.

+ Once you have your own project:

- - Update `.cicleci/config.yml`
+ - Update the project name in: `.cicleci/config.yml`

- - Update `src/index.html`
+ - Update sentry and google analytics URLs

 ### Validate CI config

-#### Install
+#### Install circle.ci CLI

 `https://circleci.com/docs/2.0/local-cli/`